victoriademina/PaymentGateway/README.md

 * [Entity Framework Core 8](https://learn.microsoft.com/en-us/ef/core/providers/in-memory/?tabs=dotnet-core-cli)
 * [NUnit](https://nunit.org/), [Moq](https://github.com/moq)
 * [Serilog](https://github.com/serilog/serilog/wiki/Getting-Started), [Serilog.Sinks.Console](https://github.com/serilog/serilog/wiki/Getting-Started)
+* [Docker](https://www.docker.com/) (optional, required for running the project in Docker).

 ## Getting Started

 Follow these simple steps to run the project:
 1. Clone Payment gateway to your local machine.
 2. To run the project, simply go to `src/PaymentGateway.Api` folder and execute `dotnet run`.
 By defailt, Swagger page can be opened on `http://localhost:5252/swagger/index.html`, but you can specify a URL of your choice in `launchSettings.json`.
 3. To run tests, navigate to the root project directory and execute `dotnet test`.

+Optional: to run the project using Docker, follow this steps:
+1.
+2.

 Enjoy! 🙌